pudme/TabPilot/PRIVACY_POLICY.md

 Contact Us:

-If you have any questions about this privacy policy, please contact [Insert Your Contact Email or GitHub Issues Link Here].
+If you have any questions about this privacy policy, please contact pudme.